 The countdown to launch clock for The House on Orchard Lane Kickstarter has started.

 Closing out old news, our G+ community has been shuttered.
 Welcome to everyone who made the jump to this site or Twitter.
 It also looks like Google URL shortener will cease soon.
 If any links break let me know.
-I’ll be using Bitly from here on out for new links.
+I’ll be using Bitly from here on out.

 Stay tuned for more details and a roasted, full-bodied update.